brahayan-dev/nullstellensatz/README.md

 # CLI | nullstellensatz

+> "The Hilbert's Nullstellensatz is a celebrated theorem which allow us to construct a 'dictionary' between Geometry (varieties) and Algebra (ideals)."
+> - David Cox et al.

+The nullstellensatz cli is a tool to construct a 'dictionary' between Combinatorics and Theory of Algorithms.

 ## Build

 This project is based in [Clojure](https://clojure.org/guides/install_clojure).
 To generate the CLI and run benchmarks the next dependencies are needed: